PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-BerryFarmer.md

 ## Program Description

 BerryFarmer will farm berries from a tree.
-It requires activating the Y-Comm.
+It requires activating the Y-Comm glitch.

 This program runs at 13.4 seconds per fetch.